-So if you have a child who has grown up, leaving you with leftover talcum powder – or you got one as a gift and prefer not to use it – try the following alternative uses for this product.
+So, if you have a child who has grown up, leaving you with leftover talcum powder, or you got one as a gift and prefer not to use it, try the following alternative baby powder uses.
 Check them out!

-To avoid this nuisance, the next time it happens just employ one of the baby powder uses by sprinkling some talcum powder on the stain and leaving it for a few minutes before wiping clean.
+To avoid this nuisance, the next time it happens just sprinkle some talcum powder on the stain.
+Then leave it for a few minutes before wiping clean.

 When you wear a new pair of shoes it’s common for them to squeak with every step you take.
 This is because of the friction of the materials as they warm up, making that annoying sound over and over again.

-To get rid of it, all you need is one of the little less-known baby powder uses.
+To get rid of it, all you need is one of our little-known baby powder uses.
 Shake a little of this product inside the shoe and repeat it as needed.